D13410N3/hp-jetdirect-175x-zabbix/README.md

 # hp-jetdirect-175x-zabbix
-Zabbix pattern for print-server HP JetDirect 175x.
+Zabbix template for print-server HP JetDirect 175x.
 Maybe it will work for any other print-servers, idk.

 # Items (and some example)
 - ethernet.admin.status